 The Slipknot guitarist has represented the brand as a guitarist for the popular band.
-It also has its own Ibanez signature.
+He also has his own signature Ibanez .

 Kiko Loureiro (Angra/Megadeth)

 This is a Brazilian guitarist who was part of the bands Angra and Megadeth.
-He has always used Ibanez and has his own signature.
+He has always used Ibanez and has his own signature instrument.

-Andy Timmons is one of the most versatile guitarists of our time and a genuine representative of the guitar sherd.
+Andy Timmons is one of the most versatile guitarists of our time and a genuine representative of the guitar shred.
 He also has an Ibanez signature guitar.

 Ibanez guitar models

 The manufacturer Ibanez has an impressive variety of guitars.
-It is true that they have their own models, but they also offer good proposals that are replicas of other brands:
+It's true that they have their own models, but they also offer dupes of other brands:

 Ibanez Hollow body guitar

 Ibanez Hollow guitars are really good.
-The Ibanez Artcore AF75, for example, is a guitar made for jazz, with an excellent price/quality ratio.
+The Ibanez Artcore AF75, for example, is a guitar made for jazz, with excellent value for money.
 The Ibanez AS53-TF is also very good.

 Ibanez Semi Hollow body Guitar

-Semi Hollow models are excellent for beginners and some intermediates.
+Semi Hollow models are excellent for beginners and even intermediates.

 Ibanez Solid body guitar

 The Ibanez company has a huge stock of solid body guitars, Epiphone and Gibson replicas.
-It also features Fender knockoffs, such as the RG series Superstrat and many good quality custom designs.
+It also features Fender dupes, such as the RG series Superstrat and many good quality custom designs.

-- Woods: Ibanez differentiates its cheap models as few companies do.
-Low-end Ibanezes look like they are made of chipboard or MDF, because they are very light.
+- Woods: Low-end Ibanezes look like they are made of chipboard or MDF, because they are very light.
 But in the middle and upper ranges the woods are more decent.